keymanapp/help.keyman.com/developer/language/guide/virtual-keys.md

 keys are identified by square brackets `[ ]` containing a combination of zero or more shift-key codes and a virtual key code.

-Virtual keys are used in the key section of a rule.
-Virtual keys are not valid in the context of a rule, as the context consists solely of characters.
-As virtual keys can only be output on a few platforms, they should not be used in the output section of a rule.
+Virtual keys are only used in the key section of a rule.
+Virtual keys are not valid in the context of a rule, as the context consists solely of characters, nor in the output of the rule (note: Keyman for Windows did unofficially support output of virtual keys until version 14.0, but it never worked reliably).

 A typical use of virtual keys is to make rules to recognise non-character keys, such as <kbd>Backspace</kbd> or <kbd>Tab</kbd>; for